Squatters in Spain: How to protect your Spanish home from squatters

 If you have or are planning to invest in a property in Spain, you need to consider the squatter problem, also known as okupas.
 This is a serious threat to property owners, which means that homeless people occupy the house when no one else is inside.
 In this article, we will inform the house owners or potential house owners of the current situation of squatters in Spain and how to prevent them.

-Some people might wonder why this is a big problem?
+Some people might wonder why this is a big problem.
 Logically, if squatters are found, they can be arrested by the police immediately.
-However, this is not the case.
+However, sometimes this is not the case.
 In some regions, such as Catalonia, squatters even enjoy high-level political support.
-According to the press estimate, there are currently 90,000 to 100,000 houses are occupied by squatters.
+According to the press estimate, there are currently 90,000 to 100,000 houses occupied by squatters.

 2. What can you do to prevent squatting from happening?

 If you own a second property or a holiday house in Spain, you should always keep an eye on the property to get alerts if someone breaks in or simply deters intruders.
-You can:
+Options:

 Built-in cameras with apps: Many companies like Xiaomi also offers products like cameras connected with mobile apps.
 You can put the cameras wherever you want in the apartment and activate notifications on the mobile phone.
 The camera will detect any human movement and send clickable pop-up messages to the phone connected to the camera and can even record the scene if needed, which helps the owner can call the police in time.